PPC has become a major player in online advertising. It gives online businesses more visibility, drives traffic and increases conversions.

 But SEO is a game of patience and consistency.
 In the meantime you have to find alternative ways of promoting your products and services online.
 PPC is a good place to start.
 For many firms, it’s the only place to start.

-Social media networks will give you exposure to followers, but followers are not necessarily buyers.
+Social media networks will also give you exposure to followers, but followers are not necessarily buyers.
 Search engines on the other hand drive customers to your website that have an intention to buy.

 For firms with low visibility, the solution to modern online marketing is to venture into PPC and gradually build up SEO results by creating and becoming know to search engines as a site with relevant authority on a vertical / niche.
 Once you start attracting traffic through organic sources, you can lower your marketing budget over time (if you wish to (you may be receiving a positive ROI already via PPC)), whilst increasing conversions.